The DJI OSMO action has arrived and it’s packed with high-end features that can’t fail to impress.

 At this point, it really does just come down to the added extras such as audio in, live streaming and GPS that will separate the two.

-For that money it feels worth it, it offers much the same as the GoPro Hero 7 Black, albeit with a few fewer features at the moment.
+The DJI Osmo Action feels worth its asking price.
+It offers much the same as the GoPro Hero 7 Black, albeit with a few fewer features at the moment.

 The build quality is exceptional, and as an action camera, it’s one of the best looking and most robust out there.